Explore Engineering Summer Program

 Join us on the UW-Platteville campus for one of two week-long sessions that will help you explore the world of engineering through hands-on projects.

-During the Explore Engineering Summer Program, you’ll get a chance to participate in seven different engineering projects – one in each of the seven different engineering disciplines offered at UW-Platteville.
+During the Explore Engineering Summer Program - EESP, you’ll get a chance to participate in eight different engineering projects – one in each of the seven different engineering disciplines offered at UW-Platteville, plus the interdisciplinary Sustainable and Renewable Energy field.
 The projects will be taught by university professors from each of the departments.

 The program features the same curriculum and instruction our college students experience in the one-credit Introduction to Engineering Projects course required of all engineering students at the University of Wisconsin-Platteville.
 High school students who successfully complete this summer program and decide to enroll at UW-Platteville will earn one college credit.